 Some women fall asleep.
 Others describe a calm they have not felt in a long time.

-What stays with them is not the act itself, but the relief of being able to rest without guarding.
+What stays with them is not the act itself, but the relief of being able to rest—without guarding, without expectation.

 My name is Arashima.
 I am based in Tokyo and work as a professional sensual massage therapist for women.